Skills - Professional Image

 - Will you fit into the culture of your new workplace?

 - Will you behave in a professional manner?

 - Can you communicate effectively with other people?

 - What kind of employee are they getting if they hire you?

 Presenting a professional image is an important part of the interviewer's assessment of a candidate.
-You can create a positive professional image by dressing and behaving appropriately for the interview and by being properly groomed.
+You can create a positive professional image by dressing and behaving appropriately for the interview and by appearing well-groomed.

 Industry Dress Codes

 - Jewelry and makeup should be discreet.
 Avoid distracting amounts of both.
-Generally, men and women should remove their facial piercings if they have them.
+Remove facial piercings and try to cover tattoos.

 - Pay attention to your grooming.
 Keep your hair neatly styled and your nails at a professional length.
 If you wear nail polish, choose a subtle shade and be sure your polish is neat.